 The Danish Ministry of Industry, Business and Financial Affairs supervises KommuneKredit and is responsible for approving any changes to the association's by-laws.
+The Ministry sets limits for liquidity, pre-financing and approvThe Danish Ministry of Industry, Business and Financial Affairs supervises KommuneKredit and is responsible for approving any changes to the association's by-laws.
 The Ministry sets limits for liquidity, pre-financing and approves the agency's rules for management of financial risks and the use of financial instruments.

-The Ministry has determined that KommuneKredit may build up liquidity of up to 25% of total lending at the end of the preceding quarter, and as of year-end 2019 the upper limit was set at DKK47.1 billion, while the agency's liquidity resources stood at DKK35.9 billion.
+The Ministry has determined that KommuneKredit may pre-finance of up to 25% of total lending at the end of the preceding quarter, and as of end December 2020, the upper limit was set at DKK47.8 billion, while the agency's pre-financing was DKK24.4 billion.
+The total holding of liquidity stood at DKK 33.6bn end of December 2020.
 KommuneKredit's management board and its auditors have a legal obligation to inform the Ministry of any material information that may prevent it from meeting its obligations.

-KommuneKredit uses swaps to hedge the currency risks taken on through foreign currency funding.
-Moreover, the association's guidelines include an interest rate risk limit of 4.5% of its equity base, equating to DKK368 million as of year-end 2019.
+KommuneKredit uses swaps to hedge the currency risks taken on through foreign-currency funding.
+Moreover, the association's guidelines include an interest rate risk limit of 4.5% of its equity base, equivalent to DKK378 million as of end December 2020.

-KommuneKredit has signed standardised swap and collateral documentation with almost all its largest counterparties.
-Terms include daily valuation and collateral transfer to and from KommuneKredit, and eligible collateral is limited to mortgage bonds and/or government bonds.
+KommuneKredit has signed standardised swap and collateral documentation with all its largest counterparties.
+Terms include daily valuation and collateral transfer to and from KommuneKredit, and eligible collateral is limited to mortgage bonds and government bonds.

-Excellent asset quality, albeit some lending concentration
+Excellent asset quality, although there is some lending concentration

-Although the economic impact from the coronavirus-induced economic disruption will be negative for Danish lenders in general, we expect KommuneKredit's asset quality to remain resilient as it lends to the Danish RLG sector.
+Although the economic impact from the pandemic-induced economic disruption will be negative for Danish lenders in general, we expect KommuneKredit's asset quality to remain resilient because it lends to the Danish RLG sector.
 KommuneKredit has never incurred a credit loss on any of its loans in its 120-year history.
 Its creditworthiness rests on the RLG sector.
-We consider the sub-sovereign financially strong as Danish regions and municipalities can increase revenues through raising income taxes, although they have an obligation to deliver services such as healthcare, social security and education.
-An additional significant revenue source for the RLG sector is provided by the grants from the central government.
-In addition, Danish municipalities participate in a financial redistribution system under which revenues are spread so that all citizens, irrespective of geographical location, are guaranteed the above mentioned public services.
+We consider the sub-sovereign financially strong because Danish regions and municipalities can increase revenue by raising income taxes, although they have an obligation to deliver services such as healthcare, social security and education.
+An additional significant revenue source for the RLG sector is provided by grants from the central government.
+In addition, Danish municipalities participate in a financial redistribution system, under which revenue is spread so that all citizens, irrespective of their geographical location, are guaranteed the above-mentioned public services.